WHAT IS THE PURPOSE OF A COVER LETTER?

 3. Explaining Career Changes

 Half of the respondents also stated that cover letters provide space to explain the reasons for changing careers.
 If you are changing industries or careers, a cover letter can go into more detail about the transferable skills that your resume might not display effectively.
 You can address what may be lacking on your resume in a cover letter.
-Otherwise, the hiring manager or recruiter is unlikely to have enough information to determine whether or not you will be able to fulfil the responsibilities of the role.
+Otherwise, the hiring manager or recruiter is unlikely to have enough information to determine whether or not you will be able to fulfill the responsibilities of the role.

 4. Justifying Employment Gaps